jeremyben-meir/business-list/README.md

 TBD

 ## Prerequisites
-### global_vars.py
+### Classes
-In order to import `./global_vars.py` and classes in `./classes` from various scripts, the local repository must be [added to the PYTHONPATH](https://stackoverflow.com/questions/3387695/add-to-python-path-mac-os-x).
+In order to import the classes in `./classes` from various scripts, the local repository must be [added to the PYTHONPATH](https://stackoverflow.com/questions/3387695/add-to-python-path-mac-os-x).
 ### requirements.txt
 In order to successfully run the necessary scripts, make sure to have installed the requirements as listed in `./requirements.txt`.
 If needed run `pip install -r requirements.txt` from the repository path.